POP: Prior-Fitted First-Order Optimization Policies: Introduction

-A thorough evaluation highlights POP's generalization on the \textit{Virtual Library of Simulation Experiments} \citep{simulationlib} benchmark consisting of $47$ diverse optimization functions.
+A thorough evaluation highlights POP's generalization on the \textit{Virtual Library of Simulation Experiments} \citep{simulationlib} benchmark, consisting of $43$ diverse optimization functions.
 We further evaluate our model's capabilities to transfer to longer optimization horizons and higher-dimensional problems.
 A statistical ranking analysis reveals that our method outperforms classical optimizers as well as a meta-learned optimizer introduced recently under matched budget constraints.
-The key contributions of this paper are: \begin{itemize} \item We introduce POP, a novel optimizer that is meta-trained over millions of functions and learns step size policies conditioned on the optimization's contextual information, enabling effective exploration–exploitation behavior during optimization. \item A Gaussian process–based prior that combines convex and non-convex objectives, enabling scalable meta-training on diverse optimization landscapes and supporting strong generalization. \item An empirical evaluation on $47$ benchmark functions showing superior performance over conventional optimizers, with ablations on reward design, evaluation budget, and scalability to higher dimensions. \end{itemize}
+The key contributions of this paper are: \begin{itemize} \item A novel optimizer that is meta-trained over millions of functions, learning step size policies conditioned on the optimization's contextual information, enabling effective exploration–exploitation behavior during optimization; \item A novel RL reward formulation and function-scaling that ensures in-distribution generalization of the optimization policy; \item A prior over optimization functions based on Gaussian processes that is used to sample millions of functions, thereby enabling scalable meta-training on diverse optimization landscapes; \item An empirical evaluation on $43$ benchmark functions showing superior performance over conventional optimizers, with ablations on reward design, evaluation budget, and scalability to higher dimensions. \end{itemize}